 From 1992-1995, Amy managed Tse Chen Ling Center in San Francisco, California.
 She then served as Director of Vajrapani Institute, also in California, from 1995-2004.
 From 1998-2002, she was also the Manager of the Lawudo Retreat Fund (which supports the center in which the sacred cave of Kyabje Zopa Rinpoche is located) in the Mt.
 Everest region of Nepal.
 In 2004, after resigning as Director, Amy completed a seven-month solitary retreat at Vajrapani.
 For most of 2005 and 2006, she organized international teaching tours for and traveled with the esteemed Tibetan Buddhist master, Ven.
 Kirti Tsenshab Rinpoche until Rinpoche’s death in 2006.
 Amy then became a touring teacher for the FPMT (the Foundation for the Preservation of the Mahayana Tradition).
 From 2008-2014, Amy was Director of Milarepa Center in Barnet, Vermont.

 Amy has also had the good fortune to visit Tibet in 1987 and again in 2001 as a pilgrimage leader for the Institute of Noetic Science in the United States.
-She has also led pilgrimages to India, Nepal, Bhutan, Darjeeling, and Sikkim for the Liberation Prison Project and Milarepa Center.
+She has also led pilgrimages to India (including Darjeeling and Sikkim), Nepal, and Bhutan for the Liberation Prison Project and Milarepa Center.
+The next pilgrimage Amy is leading is a trek October 5- 22, 2018 to Lawudo Retreat Center in the Mount Everest region of Nepal.
+A 3-day retreat will be included along with a visit to Lama Zopa Rinpoche’s birthplace.
+See Amy’s website below for more information.

 Amy was ordained as a Buddhist nun in June 2000 by the great Tibetan master, Ven.
 Choden Rinpoche, and has been teaching extensively since 1992.
 Her teaching style emphasizes a practical approach to integrating Buddhist philosophy into everyday life.
 She is happy to help people connect with meditation and mindfulness in an effort to gain a refreshing perspective on normally stressful living.
-She has an emphasis on courses focused on death and dying, overcoming anxiety and depression, battling addiction, and dealing with self-esteem issues.
+Amy’s courses and retreats focus on establishing and maintaining a meditation and mindfulness practice, death and dying, overcoming anxiety and depression, battling addiction, dealing with self-esteem issues, and cultivating compassion and loving kindness.
+She is also often involved in leading a variety of retreats.